okpy/jassign/docs/pdf-export-format.md

 1. Each page of the output contains one question cell, one response cell, and all output of that response cell.
-2. The format is optimized for questions that can be answered in a single page.
+2. The format is optimized for questions that can be answered in at most two pages.
 3. The student response to a question will appear in a consistent location within the generated PDF.
 3. Metadata are expressed within notebook cells.